Jinlock9/jinlock9.github.io/_posts/2025-04-01-paper-review-software-pipelining-for-vliw.md

   - These constraints are expressed using a **modulo reservation table** and a **precedence graph**, where operations are represented as nodes with dependency edges.

+#### Modulo Variable Expansion
+To further reduce II and improve scheduling flexibility, modulo variable expansion is applied.
+This optimization assigns different registers to the same logical variable across iterations, effectively breaking inter-iteration false dependencies caused by register reuse.
+By doing so, multiple overlapping uses of a variable do not block pipeline progress, enabling tighter packing of operations and more aggressive overlapping of iterations.

+While this transformation can increase register pressure or require code unrolling, it significantly lowers the initiation interval in practice and is particularly well-suited for architectures with abundant registers, like VLIW machines.

+#### Objective
 The scheduling objective is to assign each operation a start time such that the same schedule can be reused across iterations, with the shortest possible constant initiation interval.

+#### Note
 > ... when register allocation becomes a problem, software pipelining is not as crucial (323).

 > Thus, we can conclude that the increase in code size due to software pipelining is not an issue (323).